bccp/nbodykit/docs/running.rst

 ---------------------

 The nbodykit code also provides a tool to run a specific Algorithm for a set of configuration files, possibly executing the algorithms in parallel.
-We refer to this as "batch mode", and provide the `nbkit-batch.py`_ script in the ``bin`` directory for this purpose.
+We refer to this as "batch mode" and provide the `nbkit-batch.py`_ script in the ``bin`` directory for this purpose.

-Once again, the ``-h`` flag will provide the help message for this script and the intended usage is:
+Once again, the ``-h`` flag will provide the help message for this script; the intended usage is:

 .. code-block:: bash